lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/removing-plugin.md

 Use the `unload traits` command to unload the plugin.
 This doesn't change anything on disk, but removes the commands and help files from the game engine.

-## Remove the Directory
+## Remove the Folder

-To keep the traits plugin from being automatically re-loaded when the game starts, you'll need to delete the `aresmush/plugin/traits` directory.
+To keep the traits plugin from being automatically re-loaded when the game starts, you'll need to delete the `aresmush/plugin/traits` folder.